 Supercomputer Updates Premier League Title Prediction After Arsenal’s FA Cup Exit

-• Now, Opta’s supercomputer has projected how Arsenal could respond to the setback ahead of the title run-in
+• Now, Opta’s supercomputer has projected how Arsenal could respond to the setback ahead of the run-in

 Source: Getty Images

-Substitute Shea Charles netted the decisive goal in the 85th minute, shortly after Viktor Gyokeres had equalised following Ross Stewart’s first-half opener.
+Substitute Shea Charles netted the decisive goal in the 85th minute, shortly after Viktor Gyokeres had equalised Ross Stewart’s first-half opener.

-The defeat came on the back of another setback, having lost to Manchester City in the Carabao Cup final just before the international break.
+Arsenal's defeat came on the back of another setback, having lost to Manchester City in the Carabao Cup final just before the international break.

 Read also